skybrian/repeat-test/docs/2_generating_examples.md

 });
 ```

-*Sometimes* assertions inform the reader that a case is covered and can help
+*Sometimes* assertions inform someone reading the code that a case is covered
-ensure that a project's test coverage doesn't regress.
-(For example,
+and can also help ensure that a project's test coverage doesn't regress.
+(For
-`arb.string()`'s random distribution might change in a new release of
+example, `arb.string()`'s random distribution might change in a new release of
 *repeat-test.*)

 ## What's a property test?